lkcc91/servicenow-oneview/README.md

 # HPE OneView to Service-Now Integration
 The code within this repository builds an integration between HPE OneView and an instance of Service NOW.

 The following use cases are supported by this integration.

-## Use case #1: Configuration management
+## Use case #1: Incident management

-- Auto-discover available servers with HPE OneView
+- Listen on alerts indentified by HPE OneView
+- Filter alerts based on SNMP and post only specific alerts as either incidents or events in ServiceNow
+- Update existing incidents as ongoing activities change status
+- Close incident in ServiceNow to clear associated alerts in HPE OneView ( by directional integration )

+## Use case #2: Configuration management

 - Update Configuration Items (CI) in ServiceNow
 - Keep CI items in sync with periodic refresh using a scheduler of your choice

-## Use case #2: Incident management

-- Listen on alerts indentified by HPE OneView
-- Filter alerts based on SNMP and post only specific alerts as incidents in ServiceNow
-- Update existing incidents as ongoing activities change status
-- Backsync - Close incident in ServiceNow to clear associated alerts in HPE OneView

 ## Use case #3: Service catalog offering

-- Design and present an HPE Synergy service in the service catalog
+- Design and present an HPE Synergy service offering in the service catalog
-- Provision a composable resource when requested from the service catalog.
+- Provision bare metal server when requested from the service catalog.

-## Pre-requisites
+## Pre-requisites ( Software dependancies to run this integration )

 - HPE OneView 3.0 or above ( tested on 3.0, it should work with 3.1 by passing correct X-API-Version )
 - Service NOW - Helsinki  or above version ( tested on Helsinki )